Coping With Stressful Situations

 2. Commit to a Positive Attitude

 A positive attitude helps stop you from being dragged down by unhappy feelings.
-Having a positive attitude is about more than feeling better (or being nicer to be around!), though: A positive attitude actually boosts the problem solving that a stressful situation requires.
+A positive attitude also boosts the problem solving that a stressful situation requires.

 - Don't dwell on the negative.
 Don't get stuck dwelling on negative feelings — or focusing on the bad aspects of your situation for too long.
 Your power lies in how you react to — and cope with — the situation you're facing.
 Be aware of any negative thoughts (like "I can't do this"), and replace them with more encouraging words.
 This is the time to believe in yourself.